2023 Best Health Professions Schools in South Carolina

 Health Professions majors at Clemson take out an average of $23,246 in student loans while working on their egree.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $282.

-The excellent programs at Fortis College - Columbia helped the school earn the #5 place on this year’s ranking of the best health professions schools in South Carolina.
-Fortis College - Columbia is a fairly small private for-profit school located in the medium-sized city of Columbia.
+You’ll be in good company if you decide to attend Fortis College - Columbia.
+It ranked #5 on our 2023 Best Health Professions Schools in South Carolina list.
+Fortis College - Columbia is a fairly small private for-profit school located in the city of Columbia.

 After completing their degree, health professions graduates from Fortis College - Columbia carry an average student debtload of $22,554.
 The average monthly payment of a loan this size is about $58, assuming that the borrower is on a 10-year repayment plan.

-Read full report on Health Professions at Fortis College - Columbia
+Full Health Professions at Fortis College - Columbia Report

 Health Professions majors at USC Upstate take out an average of $27,000 in student loans while working on their egree.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $137.